OmegaSquad82/bluebuilds/README.md

 ### 464XLAT for IPv6-only

-Fedora packages [clatd](https://packages.fedoraproject.org/pkgs/clatd/clatd/index.html) to translates flows from an IPv6-only client to IPv4 hosts via NAT46, so it can be transmitted and translated back via NAT64 in a PLAT device, e.g. at the edge in a CPE or in an ISP network.
+Fedora packages [clatd](https://packages.fedoraproject.org/pkgs/clatd/clatd/index.html) to translate flows from an IPv6-only client to IPv4 hosts via NAT46, so it can be transmitted and then translated back via NAT64 in a PLAT device, e.g. at the edge in a CPE or in an ISP network.
 Although `clatd` is functional there was no actual testing in my networks, yet.

 ### Swap on ZRAM